peaBerberian/peaberberian.github.io/apps/README.md

     centered in the window, see `centered` property) when the section is chosen.

-    This function takes an `AbortSignal` as its argument, which will be triggered when the section is closed (so different from the `create` function `AbortSignal` which is triggered when it is application is closed).
+    This function takes an `AbortSignal` as its argument, which will be triggered when the current sidebar section changed (so different from the `create` function's `AbortSignal` which is triggered when the application is closed).

     In the sidebar scenario, it is is generally this `AbortSignal` that should be listened to to free resources, not the one from `create` which would have more nich usages.

-- Optionally, the `create` function can also return a `focus` property which will be called when the corresponding window is focused (e.g. the text area in a text editor).
+- Optionally, the `create` function can also return a `focus` property which will be called when the corresponding window is focused (e.g. to focus the text area in a text editor).

 Look at the apps already here for more information.